neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LinuxChallenges/README.md

 > *Author's note: Initially I did `ls -la` which shows 7 files and 1 directory, but you should just use `ls` for this task.*

 ## Task 2: The Basics
-A set of tasks to perform using the basic Linux commands.
+This set of tasks will go over the basic linux commands.

+Each question might require you to switch between another user to find the answer!

 ### Question 1
 What is flag 1?